Examining who faces the most challenging season for the Chiefs and why.

 The Chiefs showed confidence in Cassel this offseason when they built around him in free agency and the draft instead of replacing him.
 Kansas City has put together a strong team, one that appears to have few holes.
 It is set up to make a playoff run.

-But Cassel has to lead it there.
+But Cassel has to lead them there.
 Again, it’s all on him.
 The pieces are there.
 If Cassel doesn’t seize the moment, he’ll pay for it by losing his job.